Tidal surge on river floods three New Jersey towns

 By Chelsea Emery and Walden Siew

-TETERBORO, New Jersey A wall of water, at times greater than 5 feet high (1.5 meters), swept through three towns in northern New Jersey early Tuesday, a parting shot from Hurricane Sandy that prompted the evacuation of a few thousand people from their homes.
+TETERBORO, N.J.
+Oct 30 A wall of water, at times greater than 5 feet high (1.5 meters), swept through three towns in northern New Jersey early Tuesday, a parting shot from Hurricane Sandy that prompted the evacuation of a few thousand people from their homes.

 The tidal surge up the swollen Hackensack River started just after midnight, and there was little time for the unprepared towns of Little Ferry, Moonachie and Carlstadt to rouse their roughly 19,000 residents and urge them to seek higher ground.